 Familial amyloidotic polyneuropathy (FAP) is an autosomal, dominant, debilitating and fatal condition caused by a point mutation in transthyretin (TTR), one of the prealbumins.
-It affects the peripheral and autonomous nervous system as well as the heart, the kidneys and the intestinum.
-As the liver is the main source of the circulating mutant form of TTR, orthotopic liver transplantation was introduced in 1990 as a radical and hopefully curative treatment for FAP.
+It affects the peripheral and autonomous nervous system as well as the heart, the kidneys and the gastrointestinal tract.
+Because the liver is the main source of the circulating mutant form of TTR, orthotopic liver transplantation (OLT) was introduced in 1990 as a radical, potentially curative treatment for FAP.

 In